lanl-aea/turbo-turtle/docs/gui.rst

 .. warning::

-   Modifying your local Abaqus environment can have unexpected consiquences.
+   Modifying your local Abaqus environment can have unexpected consequences.
 Proceed with caution.

 In order for Abaqus to recognize turbo-turtle's plugins, you must modify your Abaqus environment with either ``abaqus_v6.env`` or ``custom_v6.env``, either of which can exist in your local home directory or in the working